Building community with the Napa Valley Give Guide

 Say that in the spirit of the season you want to donate $100 at nvgiveguide.org.
 You can earmark $50 for a family resource center, $20 for an athletic group, $20 for a group that works with animals, and $10 for a performing arts troupe.

-Last week, volunteer representatives of Napa Valley CanDo and a few of the 46 featured nonprofits visited our editorial board.
+Two weeks ago, volunteer representatives of Napa Valley CanDo and a few of the 46 featured nonprofits visited the St. Helena Star editorial board.
 They see the Give Guide not as a competition for your dollars, but as a rising tide that raises all nonprofit ships.

 The leaders of local nonprofits recognize that, deep down, they’re all working toward the same goal of strengthening our community fabric.
 That’s why you’ll see 46 nonprofits showcased side by side in the Give Guide.